-This section again concerns multinomial logit analyses, now including the respondent's age.
-The main purpose is to determine which characteristics affect the utility of a location and if and how that depends on the age of the consumer.
+This section again concerns a multinomial logit analysis but distinguishes itself from the previous chapters due to the implementation of the respondent's motivational orientation.
+The main purpose is to determine which characteristics affect the utility of a location and if and how it depends on the motivational orientation of the consumer.
 The analyses are based on the characteristics that proved to be of significant influence in the previous MNL analyses.
-Firstly, the results concerning the favourite location are described.
-Thereafter, the results for the favourite location regarding sphere will follow.
+First, the results concerning the favourite location are described, then follows the favourite location regarding sphere.